State Rail Plan Guidance

 - Serving as the basis for Federal and State rail investments within the State

-Section 11315 of the Fixing America’s Surface Transportation Act of 2015 (FAST Act) made subsequent changes to State rail plan requirements, including specifying that a State-approved rail plan be submitted every four years for acceptance by FRA, rather than the five years specified under the Passenger Rail Investment and Improvement Act of 2008 (PRIIA).
-There is no set schedule for States to submit rail plans to FRA for review and acceptance because the preparation and maintenance of a State rail plan is at the discretion of each State, and if a State rail plan exists, four-year update cycles vary.
+Section 11315 of the Fixing America’s Surface Transportation Act of 2015 (FAST Act) made subsequent changes to State Rail Plan requirements, including specifying that a State-approved rail plan be submitted every four years for acceptance by FRA, rather than every five years as defined under the Passenger Rail Investment and Improvement Act of 2008 (PRIIA).
+There is no set schedule for States to submit rail plans to FRA for review and acceptance because the preparation and maintenance of a State Rail Plan is at the discretion of each State, and if a State Rail Plan exists, four-year update cycles vary.

-Additionally, rail projects are not required to be included in State rail plans in order to be eligible for Federal funding under the competitive discretionary grant programs authorized by the FAST Act.
+Additionally, rail projects are not required to be included in State Rail Plans to be eligible for Federal funding under most competitive discretionary grant programs.
 Please refer to eligibility requirements on our Grants and Loans page for specific eligibility criteria for each grant program.

 For More Information